 - 2.9.
 A business survey conducted in Feb 2017 (22) shows that businesses on the industrial estate were largely well established and were satisfied with their current position.
 However, several showed concern about the possibility of losing the post office and felt the bus service was inadequate.
 In the Wickham Market District Centre, it was suggested that more footfall was needed to ensure a healthy retail future.
 It was felt that more retailers would help, and that a pub was important for the village.
 Nearly 50% of workers in the village travelled over 5 miles to work in Wickham Market.
 The vast majority used cars therefore the need for workers car parking was high.
 Many of the shops requested free parking for visitors.
 Start-up support was seen as being important and the post office identified the need for small business units. - 2.10.
 Two significant developments, Wickham Place (65 homes) and Castell Close (11 homes) took place in the village between 2011 and 2015, as well as other smaller developments.
 One of the main issues raised by the community in respect of both developments is that they have inadequate parking for a rural village.
 It is important that future developments are designed to provide sufficient off-road parking.
 New development has added to traffic congestion in the village.
 With the historic pinch points along the High Street remaining, this congestion is exacerbated, and the narrow pavements make it unsafe for pedestrians, parents/carers with pushchairs, and mobility scooter users.
 This can discourage these groups from walking to or accessing the village centre.
 This is clearly described in the Wickham Market Traffic and Parking Report dated Apr 2014 (23) - 2.11.
 A range of new housing types are needed in Wickham Market to address the requirements of first-time buyers, families, and older downsizers.
 Whilst the village already has a significant number of bungalows 17% of the current housing stock (5) (24) demand continues for such provision.
 The Wickham Market Housing Needs Assessment (5) identified that the affordability ratio of entry level owner occupation for lower quartile income in Suffolk Coastal district was 7.6, the highest in Suffolk.
 This is borne out by the Wickham Place development where there is evidence that the majority of buyers were retiring from out of the area and many local people could not afford to purchase these houses.
 The new houses resulted in only one additional child for the village primary school.
 However, the refurbishment of the 32 Deben Court (former workhouse) flats, has generated some additional school pupils. - 2.12.
 The Housing Needs Assessment stated that the maximum number of dwellings required to address local needs in Wickham Market by 2036 was 110 with a minimum figure of 32.
-Subsequently the Local Plan (4) gives a final figure of 70, which was reduced from 90, as the Local Plan includes Policy SCLP12.60, a development in Pettistree Parish for 150 dwellings, which is within the Settlement Boundary of Wickham Market, but not within the Neighbourhood Plan area.
-Planning permission was granted for this development on June 3rd, 2021 (Reference DC/20/3264/FUL).
+Subsequently the Local Plan (4) gives a final figure of 70, which was reduced from 100, as the Local Plan includes Policy SCLP12.60, a development formerly in Pettistree Parish (now in Wickham Market Parish) for 150 dwellings, which is within the Settlement Boundary of Wickham Market, but not within the Neighbourhood Plan area.
+Planning permission was granted for this development on June 3rd, 2021 (Reference DC/20/3264/FUL). - 2.13.
+EDF have proposed that a Park and Ride facility is to be built just to the north of Wickham Market for the construction phase of Sizewell C. It has been estimated that at peak construction, traffic through the north of the village along the B1078 will increase by an extra 1050 vehicles a day (25).